Spring in Blackhall

 (by Frances Harmon)

 (Submitted to the Society by Marie McLaughlin.
 Written by Frances Harmon, Big Street and sent to her uncle Paddy Harmon in Woodriver, Illinois, USA in 1960.
-Frances, now 95, is in the Cottage Hospital, Drogheda.)
+Frances passed away on 29th March 2014 in her 100th year.)

 There’s a village by the sea